merely-useful/py-rse/index.md

 ## Summary {#automate-summary}

-Its reliance on shell commands instead of direct calls to functions in Python or R sometimes makes it clumsy to use.
+Make's reliance on shell commands instead of direct calls to functions in Python or R sometimes makes it clumsy to use.
 However,
 that also makes it very flexible: a single Makefile can run shell commands and programs written in a variety of languages, which makes it a great way to assemble pipelines out of whatever is lying around.

-Programmers have created many replacements for it in the 45 years since it was first created---so many, in fact, that none have attracted enough users to displace it.
+Programmers have created many replacements for Make in the 45 years since it was first created---so many, in fact, that none have attracted enough users to displace it.
 If you would like to explore them,